Kyles of Bute: Transport

 The A8003 road runs above the West Kyle, reaching a height of 130 m just north of Tighnabruaich.
-On the mainland shore of the East Kyle the A886 road also takes a route above the shoreline, however the B866 road runs closer to the shore of Loch Riddon.
+On the mainland shore of the East Kyle, the A886 road also takes a route above the shoreline, however the B866 road runs closer to the shore of Loch Riddon.
 The A and B roads meet just north of Colintraive, from where the route of the A886 continues over the ferry to run along the east shore of Bute to Rothesay.

 Tourism

+Kyles of Bute and the Burnt Islands, north of the Balnakailly Starfish bunker, a scenic viewpoint on the West Island Way.